Code-Parrot-ai/10x-frontend-developer/intermediate/vitest.md

 Then, execute `npm run test` in your terminal.
 Vitest will run the tests and provide you with instant feedback.

-Certainly!
-Let's dive deeper into the world of React testing with Vitest by exploring specific examples of component testing, unit testing, and hooks testing.
-These examples aim to illustrate practical scenarios that you might encounter in your development journey.

 ### Component Testing with Vitest

 Component testing focuses on testing the behavior of React components in isolation.
 Let's test a `TodoItem` component that displays a todo's text and a checkbox to mark the todo as completed.